Caroline Trettine: Music career

-Caroline Trettine sang and played guitar with the Blue Aeroplanes who comprised at that time: Gerard Langley, Nick Jacobs, John Langley, Angelo Bruschini and David Chapman.
+Caroline Trettine sang and played guitar with The Blue Aeroplanes who comprised at that time: Gerard Langley, Nick Jacobs, John Langley, Angelo Bruschini and David Chapman.
 She then left the Blue Aeroplanes in 1985 to pursue a solo career.
-Securing a contract with Billy Bragg and Peter Jenner's Utility record label, she recorded the Be A Devil album in 1990 at the Cathouse studios of Grant Showbiz.
+Securing a contract with Billy Bragg and Peter Jenner's Utility record label, she recorded the Be A Devil album in 1990, at the Cathouse studios of Grant Showbiz.
 Successful tours with Bragg and Christy Moore, and appearances on regional and national BBC radio were met with critical acclaim.
 "Like [Sandy] Denny, Trettine hovers over great melancholy with an almost detached air that only cuts closer to the quick.
-To be worthy of such a comparison this early on is no mean feat".
+To be worthy of such a comparison this early on is no mean feat" (Martin Aston, Q Magazine).
 In the intervening years, Trettine continued to record material, experimenting with different styles and working with a range of collaborators.
 Though an acoustic artist, she worked closely with hip hop in the early 1990s.
 In 2001, she released her second album, Ten Light Years.
 It was recorded and produced by Richard Bell (The Blue Aeroplanes) at the label Evensong's studio.
 The main musicians on the album were multi-instrumentalist Ian Kearey (Oyster Band, and The Blue Aeroplanes); bass player David Chapman and guitarist Nick Jacobs (both ex Blue Aeroplanes); her father Laurence Halcrow on concertina; and her brother Ian Halcrow on vocals; plus featured producer – Gerard Langley (The Blue Aeroplanes).

 In 2005, Trettine released her third album, Trail in the Sky on Oporto Records run by Spencer Roberts.
 She was then invited by Spencer Roberts to join The Winnebago Orchestra with whom she made two albums – Fifteen and Born in the Sun – on the German label, Tuition (Schott International), in 2006 and 2008.
 At the same time, she started up her own poetry band, Mirabeau, with Richard Price (a novelist and poet) and Ian Kearey.
 They played two introductory gigs at the Edinburgh Festival and the Centre for Contemporary Arts, Glasgow, Scotland, before releasing their first album Golden Key in May 2011.
 Their follow-up, Age of Exploration, was launched at the Ritzy Upstairs in mid 2015.